wp-plugins/label-old-posts/readme.txt

 Contributors: AaronSaray
 Tags: posts, legacy
 Requires at least: 3.0.1
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 1.0
+Stable tag: trunk
 License: MIT

 Label older posts that may no longer be relevant.